BEN425/Redstone-tools-1.17.1/README.md

 It also supports the **shulker box**.
 * `/shulker [int]`

+We usually use lecterns and books to control the signal strength.
 * `/lectern`
  * Gives you a **lectern** which contains a **book with 15 pages**.
  * You can change the signal strength easily with the lectern.